Mk1806/alx-low_level_programming/0x01-variables_if_else_while/README.md

+0. A program that will assign a random number to the variable n and print either positive or negative.
-1. A program that will assign a random number to the variable n each time it is executed.
+1. A program that will assign a random number to the variable n and print the last digit of the number.